CSCfi/csc-env-julia/README.md

 ## Systems
 - Puhti
 - Mahti
-- CSC local installation on LUMI
+- LUMI (CSC local installation)

+All systems use Lmod and Slurm.

 ## Installation paths